 Broccoli, cauliflower, asparagus, or butternut squash would be wonderful in here as well.
 You can also use your own fresh herbs if you have them on hand – oregano, rosemary or thyme – they all work!

-I’m also adding a generous serving of chickpeas for some added protein and fiber.
+I’m also adding a generous serving of chickpeas for some added protein and fiber that is more helpful to hair loss treatment.
 I love roasted chickpeas because they’re super delicious and add an amazing crunch to any dish.
 They’re also low in fat and high in nutrients.

 You could certainly use lentils, beans or whatever pulse varieties you have in your pantry instead.
 In case you aren’t familiar, pulses are the family of beans, lentils, chickpeas and dry peas.